PeamoNetwork/website/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/aroma/aroma-updater-done.png" alt="A confirmation dialog.
 The console will now restart." width="100%">

-Once the console restarts, you'll see a notification in the top-left informing you that Pretendo will be used.
+Once the console restarts, you'll see a notification in the top-left informing you that Peamo will be used.
 The notification disappears after a few moments.

 <img src="/assets/images/docs/install/wiiu/aroma/pretendo-notification.webp" alt="The Wii U user selection screen, with 'Using Pretendo Network' overlaid in the top-left" width="100%">